-In this, we do not seek to refute the "Principle of No Synonymy of Grammatical Forms" (Goldberg, 1995, p 3) that different syntactic realisations necessarily produce different meanings, that is that the members of an alternating pair display some difference in meaning or focus/topicality.
+In this, we do not seek to refute the "Principle of No Synonymy of Grammatical Forms" (Goldberg 1995:p 3) that different syntactic realisations necessarily produce different meanings, or in other words that the members of an alternating pair display some difference in meaning or focus/topicality.
 Rather, we make the claim that corresponding case slots in the two case frames will display the same basic range of case fillers.